MichiganMortgageLoan

 1. Know your budget and credit

 Start with two numbers: your credit score and your debt-to-income ratio.
-In Michigan, a 580 score opens FHA financing at 3.5% down, 620 opens conventional loans, and 640 is the floor for MSHDA down payment assistance.
-Lenders generally want your total monthly debts under about 43% of gross income.
 Run a realistic price range in the affordability calculator before you fall in love with a listing above it.

-Property taxes deserve special attention here.
-Michigan's effective rates run from under 1% up north to over 2% in parts of Wayne County, and the taxable value 'uncaps' when you buy — so the seller's current bill can understate yours.
-Budget from the reset value, not the old bill.
+Michigan's effective rates run from under 1% up north to over 2% in parts of Wayne County.
+The taxable value 'uncaps' when you buy, so the seller's current bill can understate yours.

 2. Get pre-approved (not just pre-qualified)